agregson/fitzlab/protocol_A549_Stim_TNF.md

 ### RNA Precipitation
 1. Transfer the aqueous phase into a 1.5 mL centrifuge tube, care not to get any interface
+   - cloudy portion is just around edges, so place pipet in center to remove aqueous phase
 2. Add 500 mcL of isopropyl alcohol (per 1 mL of TRIzol Reagent used initially) to precipitate RNA
 3. Mix by gently inverting 10 times
+4. Apparently can be frozen @ -20C at this stage

 ### RNA Wash
 1. Incubate the samples for 10 minutes at RT with the isopropyl alcohol